 This article covers the different generations of Unitrends Appliances and which of those can support which which specific imaging media to reinstall the currently supported factory image for that model.

 Unitrends has releases many generations of models over its hardware history, and these models and systems, though most do support the current software releases, differ in feature specific support and hardware options, so the OS imaging media used for these appliances is periodically changed.

-Though a few legacy models are still only compatible with CentOS 5, most unitrends systems support CentOS 6.
-Latest generation 8 and Unitrends MAX systems also support CentOS 7.
-It is important to image your unit properly with the correct ISO/USB media shoudl you need to re-image as part of a support interaction, or simply by choice to re-implement a solution or change a deployed systems role.
+The latest generation 8, 9 and Unitrends MAX systems support CentOS 7.
+Some legacy appliance also support CentOS 7 but some older appliances are limited to CentOS 6.
+It is important to image your unit properly with the correct ISO/USB media should you need to re-image as part of a support interaction, or simply by choice to re-implement a solution or change a deployed systems role.

 This article will clarify Unitrends logical generation gaps and the appropriate image media for each of these systems.

 Based on the appliance generation (see Notes below for details), and with your asset tag in hand, use the chart below to identify which image media you require.
-Once you identify this media, you can download it from the appropriate link or from FTP://FTP.unitrends.com/support/isos/FactoryImages.
+Once you identify this media, you can download it from the appropriate link.

 Within this table "Series" Identifies any model starting with the first octet indicated.
 If a model is followed by additional digits, then you must identify the correct series of digits in your asset tag such to correctly confirm the required image media to use.
 Within the current 10.0+ image media, the current generations supported by that media are itemized in a list. locate your asset within the correct menu as designated by the generations noted here.
 An "X" indicates that media supports the referenced model and can be used.